nismod/irv-jamaica/frontend/docs/structure.md

     tooltip for current hover.
   - `pages/` - contents and layouts of the main pages of the app.
   - `sidebar/` - the main layer selection sidebar.
-    - `sections/` - UI components for the controls displayed in various sidebar sections.
-Specific to the datasets displayed in the app.
     - `ui/` - components shared by the sidebar contents.
     - `SidebarContent.tsx` - defining the overall contents of the sidebar.
     - `SidebarPanel.tsx` - each section in the sidebar should be composed from `SidebarPanel`.